fractal-analytics-platform/fractal-server/docs/internals/users.md

 After that, the callback endpoint performs some extra operations, which are not strictly part of the `OAuth2` protocol:

 - It checks that `state` is still valid;
-- If a user with the given email address doesn't already exist, it creates one with a random password;
-- If the user has never authenticated with this `OAuth2` client before, it adds in the database a new entry to the `oauthaccount` table, properly linked to the `user_oauth` table`; at subsequent logins that entry will just be updated;
+- If the user has never authenticated with `OAuth2` before:
+    - it adds to the database a new entry to the `oauthaccount` table, properly linked to the `user_oauth` table; at subsequent logins that entry will just be updated.
+    - it sends a notification of the login to the addresses indicated in [`FRACTAL_EMAIL_RECIPIENTS`](../changelog.md/#fractal_server.config._email.EmailSettings).
 - It prepares a JWT token for the user and serves it in the Response Cookie.

 #### Full example